Pechenegs: Alliance with Byzantium

-In the 9th century, the Byzantines became allied with the Pechenegs, using them to fend off other, more dangerous tribes such as Kievan Rus' and the Magyars (Hungarians).
+In the 9th century, the Byzantines allied with the Pechenegs, using them to fend off other, more dangerous, tribes such as Kievan Rus' and the Magyars (Hungarians).

 The Uzes, another Turkic steppe people, eventually expelled the Pechenegs from their homeland; in the process, they also seized most of their livestock and other goods.
 An alliance of Oghuz, Kimeks, and Karluks was also pressing the Pechenegs, but another group, the Samanids, defeated that alliance.
 Driven further west by the Khazars and Cumans by 889, the Pechenegs in turn drove the Magyars west of the Dnieper River by 892.